50th Armored Division (United States): History

 On 13 October 1945 the War Department published a postwar policy statement for the entire Army, calling for a 27-division Army National Guard structure with 25 infantry divisions and two armored divisions.
 Once the process of negotiation was complete, among the new formations formed were the 49th and 50th Armored Divisions, the first armored divisions in the Army National Guard.
 The 50th Armored Division replaced the 44th Infantry Division within the New Jersey Army National Guard, with the 50th Armored assuming the 44th Infantry's "Jersey Blues" nickname.
 Most 50th Armored Division units were legacy units of the 44th Infantry and inherited the lineage and history of those units.

+From 1963 to 1993 the Division Support Command was located in Newark, NJ, and then later in East Orange, NJ.

-In a 1968 reorganization, the 50th Armored was joined by the 27th Armored Brigade from New York, the legacy units left after the inactivation of the 27th Armored Division.
-Since the 50th Armored Division was no longer completely within New Jersey, it retired the "Jersey Blues" nickname.
+In a 1968 reorganization, the 50th Armored was joined by the 27th Armored Brigade from New York, the legacy unit left after the inactivation of the 27th Armored Division.
+Since the 50th Armored Division was no longer completely within New Jersey, it ceased using the "Jersey Blues" nickname.
 In 1968, the 50th Armored Division was reorganized to draw its units from New Jersey and the Vermont Army National Guard.
 Armor battalions in New Jersey and Vermont were upgraded to M48A1 and M48A3 Patton medium tanks.

-Between 1975-76 Vermont and New Jersey armor battalions started turning in their M48A3 tanks and began receiving the M48A5 which had the same 105mm gun and fire control system as the M60A1 in use by the active Army.
+During 1975 and 1976 Vermont and New Jersey armored battalions started turning in their M48A3 tanks and began receiving the M48A5 which had the same 105mm gun and fire control system as the M60A1 in use by the active Army.
 During this time, many Vermont tank crews competed in gunnery exercises held in West Germany and consistently brought back awards.
 The division's training was rigorous during the Soviet threat peak years of the late 1970s to mid 1980s.
 Germany was the primary area of operations for the division if it was to have been activated.